SeanHollen/Using-Git/README.md

 - **working directory** / **working tree** / **project folder** - the place on your computer with the workspace and the local repo
 - **pull request** - a request for someone's branch to pull the changes in your branch
 - **squash** - combine multiple commits from the same branch into one
+- **reference** - something like HEAD~2 which can be used in place of the actual commit name
+- **tree-ish** - the name of a commit or reference to a commit
+- **track** - to have an upstream.
+So you can push and pull from a branch to what it's tracking
+- **remote-tracking branch** - not a branch, and does not track remote.
+It is a reference to a remote branch, eg, `origin/dev`.

 # Commands